Galaxy M12 breaks 1st day sales record for Samsung on Amazon

-New Delhi, March 20 (IANS) Samsung announced on Saturday that its Galaxy M12 smartphone has become the top ranking smartphone on Amazon's bestselling list on the opening day of its India debut.
+New Delhi: Samsung announced on Saturday that its Galaxy M12 smartphone has become the top ranking smartphone on Amazon's bestselling list on the opening day of its India debut.

 According to the company, Galaxy M12 became the top selling smartphone within the first 48 hours of sales, including prime early access.